PanicStation.org

 Do not do these things

-- Don’t stay inside to “just reset it” if you smell gas or a carbon monoxide alarm is sounding.
+• Don’t stay inside to reset the boiler if you smell gas, feel unwell, or a carbon monoxide alarm is sounding.

-- Don’t keep resetting the boiler repeatedly if it locks out again — stop and escalate.
+• Don’t keep resetting the boiler if it locks out again.

-- Don’t keep adding water if the pressure drops again soon after — that suggests a leak or failed part.
+• Don’t keep adding water if the pressure drops again soon after.

-- Don’t open random valves or dismantle the boiler casing.
+• Don’t open random valves under or near the boiler.

 What to do now